Straightly/attention/Writing/Broken-Pencil/BrokenPencil-LinkedIn.md

 ### Technical Architecture

-Windsurf suggested an "impressive" architecture that would probably get budget approval but is way too complex and too irrelevant.
+Windsurf suggested architecture that is impressive and would probably get budget approval.
+It is way too complex and too irrelevant.

 Vetting Question: **"Design the permanent storage mechanism for memories and estimate implementation costs."**